 Again, those are situations where the person is already receiving benefits.
 This is all very highly technical.
 You should not make a decision without consulting with an attorney about the individual circumstances of your case.

-- The present value of your claim;
+- The current monetary worth of your claim;

 - Life expectancy and mortality rates; and

 If you think the offer is too low, you can contact the Ortiz Law Firm and request that our long-term disability attorney negotiate a higher amount on your behalf.

 The insurance company might press you to make a hasty decision, but it’s important to carefully evaluate all your available options first.
 Opting for a lump sum settlement represents a conclusive arrangement between you and the insurance provider.
 The most important thing to remember when negotiating is to make sure that the lump sum settlement will meet your needs throughout your life.

 We evaluate buyout offers and settlements in litigation, and we’ve even been able to settle cases right before going to court in what we call pre-litigation mediation.
 If you would like to discuss your options, I encourage you to give us a call at (888) 321-8131.
 If you’d like additional written materials, there’s a free book that I wrote called “The Top 10 Mistakes That Will Destroy Your Long Term Disability Claim” that is available for download.